Frequently Asked Questions

 What works have been undertaken to date?

-The majority of the main civil works are nearing completion, with 58km of new common services trench (CST) constructed, more than 350km of conduit and 456km of signalling cable, as well as the majority of the concrete foundations and masts which support the overhead wiring network completed.
+The main civil works are complete, with 58km of new common services trench (CST) constructed, more than 350km of conduit and 456km of signalling cable, installation of the overhear wiring and the concrete foundations and masts which support the overhead wiring network have been completed.

 Why are changes to passenger services required as part of the construction?